 Whether you go by day or by night, take some time to explore the hidden corners of Khao San Road.
 You never know what you’re gonna find!

 Ever heard about how good street food is in Thailand?
 Street food is cheap in Bangkok, but that doesn’t mean it’s crudely made.
+In fact, the street food vendors are some of the most talented cooks you’ll ever see!

-You’ll discover the best food the streets of Bangkok have to offer: from all the different kinds of curries to their delicious salads and enchanting noodle combos!
+You’ll discover the best Thai food the streets of Bangkok have to offer: from all the different kinds of curries to their delicious salads and enchanting noodle combos!

 8. Time Travel at Bangkok National Museum